Skip to content

 Juho Toivola

-Juho Toivola is Henley's Executive MBA student and brand ambassador.
+Juho Toivola is Henley's Executive MBA graduate and brand ambassador.
 He's an organisational psychologist leading two Finnish companies, Asselmointi and Digital Minds.
 As a proud father of three small children, Juho lives an active life in the happy town of Lempäälä, Finland.
-He will be sharing his MBA journey from 2021 to 2023. #JuhoGoesEMBA
+He has shared his MBA journey from 2021 to 2023. #JuhoGoesEMBA